amandaguthrie/panda-css-presets/packages/panda-preset-color-radix/README.md

             - Whether the `base` value should use the Radix dark or light color mode.
             - Options: `"light" | "dark"`
             - Default: `colorModeConditions.default` ?? `"dark"`
+- `contrastColorOverrides` (`ContrastColorOverrides`, _Optional_)
+  - If overrides are included, all the properties below should be included.
+  - `black` (`string`)
+    - The color or color token to replace the default value of `black` for 0, 9c, and 13 scale values.
+It should have adequate contrast for accessibility with scale values 9-12 as a background color for colors amber, yellow, mint, lime, and sky.
+  - `white` (`string`)
+    - The color or color token to replace the default value of `white` for 0, 9c, and 13 scale values.
+It should have adequate contrast for accessibility with scale values 9-12 as a background color for colors other than amber, yellow, mint, lime, and sky.

 #### Return